Strasmore Research

 FROM global_markets.options_minute_aggs

-The accumulation is visible on the clock — the same July 6 session in half-hour buckets, with a running total alongside:
+The accumulation shows on the clock, the same session in half-hour buckets, running total alongside:

 The exact SQL behind every number